PaperPrototype/Intro-Coding-and-Computers/4 - Arrays + Addresses/Lecture/english.md

 }
 ```

-If we visualize an array of addresses to an array of strings in memory it would look like this.
+If we visualize an array of addresses to an array of strings, in memory it would look something like this.

 ![]

 # Loops + Arrays
 Now we can use a `for` loop on an array.
 This is pretty cool.